Willie169/Android-Non-Root/README.md

 - Go to **Tor settings**.
     - Set Nodes, Proxy, etc. if you want.
 Make sure the **SOCKS port is coordinated with the **SOCKS proxy** in **TrackerControl** and the **DNS port** is coordinated with the **Forwarding rules** in **DNSCrypt Settings** (`onion 127.0.0.1:5400` by default).
 - Set other things if you want.
-- You can apply some of the above settings with the files below (assuming the configuration of **TrackerControl** is as in this guide), but you have to configure other settings and check everything yourself because things may vary from case to case.
+- You can apply some of the above settings with the files below (assuming the configuration of **TrackerControl** is as in this guide).
+However, they just contain some of the settings, you have to configure others yourself and test whether your applications work as normal because things may vary from case to case.
     - `dns-proxy.toml`: Copy the text in the below block, tap `Edit dns-proxy.toml` in **DNSCrypt Settings**, and paste.
     ```
     ipv4_servers = true